apache/flink-web/community.md

 Flink Forward 2015 (October 12-13, 2015) was the first conference to bring together the Apache Flink developer and user community.
 You can find [slides and videos](http://2015.flink-forward.org/?post_type=session) of all talks on the Flink Forward 2015 page.

 The second edition of Flink Forward took place on September 12-14, 2016.
-All [slides and videos](http://flink-forward.org/program/sessions/) are available on the Flink Forward 2016 page.
+All [slides and videos](http://2016.flink-forward.org/program/sessions/) are available on the Flink Forward 2016 page.

+In 2017, Flink Forward came to San Francisco to welcome the Apache Flink community to one day of training and one day of conference.
+Find all videos on our [YouTube Channel](https://www.youtube.com/playlist?list=PLDX4T_cnKjD2UC6wJr_wRbIvtlMtkc-n2) and all slides on [Slideshare](https://www.slideshare.net/FlinkForward).

 # People